Joshua Banks Mailman: Metaphors for Listening

+Listening as Meditation or Listening as Transport are ones that Quasha finds most tempting to map his own concept of 'axiality', which is an unknown but felt center variable with regard to some activity, that he finds, for music is best represented by the ‘routine ontology of sound’ that Mailman attributes to his metaphor Listening as Recording.

+Mailman’s metaphors propose a plurality of styles of listening.
+In the context of an explaining plurality of musical cognitive processes, Almen recognizes: One can perhaps listen idiosyncratically, noticing intertextual relationships that the composer—or performer, or cultural tradition, and so on—would not have recognized.
+[Footnote] Joshua B. Mailman's "Seven Metaphors for (Music) Listening: DRAMaTIC" (2012) is useful here in two respects.
+First—more generally —it advocates precisely the kind of plurality of frameworks for encountering music that I am advocating, from the perspective of metaphor.
+Second—more specifically—his notion of [listening] as improvisation, 'the unscripted aspect of listening but moreover its anti-scripted potential determinable by the context as well as by the listener’s volition," is akin to the present discussion [of pluralism of cognitive processes]: that of the centrifugal attentiveness that engenders pattern discovery.

+Mailman has also, within his "computational-phenomenological theory of dynamic form", proposed a dialectic opposition that recognizes how "metaphors for time…tend to be classable as one of two types: where time moves over us (temporal) or where we move through time (spatial).
+The synthesis offered concerned the notion of vessel, which encompasses both the temporal-metaphorical approach to time (think of a blood vessel) and the spatial-metaphorical approach to time (think of a seafaring vessel).”

 Artistic and technological activities

 Notable performances include his audio-visual electro acoustic improvisational trio Material Soundscapes Collide (with Arthur Kampela and Rhonda Taylor) at the New York Philharmonic Biennial in 2016, John Cage's Ryoanji at the Miller Theatre, NYC, in 2015, and the solo audio-visual work/performance Montreal Comprovisation No. 1 at Improvisation, Community, and Social Practice (ICASP) at McGill University in 2012.
 His audio and audio visual works are presented in Enough Records’ 100 Years of Noise, SoundsRite, and The Open Space Web Magazine.
-Mailman's music has also been performed by Thomas Piercy and Taka Kigawa.
+Mailman's music has also been performed by Thomas Piercy, Taka Kigawa, and Carson Cooman.

 Media appearances

 Mailman has appeared in Robert Hilferty’s documentary film Babbitt: Portrait of a Serial Composer, in Ryan Camarada’s documentary film Royalty Free: The Music of Kevin MacLeod, and on TV in the ABC’s News Nightline segment “Why Some Songs Make us Sad” where he likened the bluesy, minor-key pitches in Pharrell Williams’s song "Happy" to the appeal of salted caramel.